-A generator comprises a fuel supply, an engine and an alternator.
+A generator comprises of a fuel supply, an engine and an alternator.
 The fuel can be gas or diesel, although gas-powered generators are used mainly for combined heat and power (CHP) applications.
 Diesel, used for both base load and standby applications, is the usual complement to UPS systems.
 Generator engines resemble those found in large trucks, and have the same maintenance requirements.
 An adequate fuel supply should always be available, together with a healthy battery for reliable starting.
 Regular generator maintenance is essential, with frequent checks on oil and coolant levels.

-Fig.1: KUP PowerWAVE T Series standby generator
+Fig.1: KUP KOHLER PW T Series standby generator

 The alternator converts the engine’s mechanical power into an AC electrical supply, usually at either 230 V (single-phase) or 400 V (three-phase) levels; these levels depend on how the alternator is wound.
 Output voltage amplitude and stability are controlled by an Automatic Voltage Regulator (AVR), while its frequency – usually 50 Hz in the UK – is determined by engine speed.
-The speed/frequency relationship usually depends on the alternator design; typically an alternator speed of 1500 rpm equates to a 50 Hz output frequency.
+The speed/frequency relationship usually depends on the alternator design; typically, an alternator speed of 1500 rpm equates to a 50 Hz output frequency.
 Engine speed and output frequency are controlled by a governor which regulates the amount of fuel reaching the engine.
 More fuel means higher engine speed and electrical output frequency.

 Simple, mechanical governors based on springs and spinning weights are available as a low-cost way of fuel supply regulation, however, they lack the fast response and frequency regulation stability essential for use with UPSs.
-Instead, stanby generators intended for use with UPS systems almost always rely on electronic governors, which operate by counting the teeth on the alternator flywheel and regulating the fuel accordingly.
+Instead, standby generators intended for use with UPS systems almost always rely on electronic governors, which operate by counting the teeth on the alternator flywheel and regulating the fuel accordingly.
 They are highly responsive and offer very stable engine speed regulation.

 Achieving tight engine speed control is critical in these applications, as it allows synchronisation between the UPS system and the back up generator.
 Synchronisation problems between the UPS and the utility mains supply are rare because utility companies’ generators are huge, so their inertia can absorb any sudden increase in load.
 By contrast, a small local generator subjected to the same load change will slow down until the governor compensates.

 Overall, the generator’s frequency range may be too wide for the UPS system to accept.
 In the worst case, synchronisation may not be possible, either because the frequency is out of limits or because its rate of change (slew rate) is too fast for the UPS to follow without endangering the load.
-If this happens, most UPS sytems will flag an alarm to warn the operator that if a fault occurs the load will not be transferred from the UPS to the raw generator feed.
+If this happens, most UPS systems will flag an alarm to warn the operator that if a fault occurs the load will not be transferred from the UPS to the raw generator feed.

 These problems can be prevented by ensuring that the generator manufacturer is aware of their product’s intended use with UPSs, and fully testing it during commissioning.
-As mentioned, the use of electronic governors will minimise or completely eliminate potential problems.
+As mentioned, the use of electronic governors will minimise or eliminate potential problems.

 Generators also need to be prepared in other ways for their standby power source role.
 They must always be ready to start on demand, as mains power failures are unpredictable.
 Accordingly, they must always be kept warm, have a fully-charged battery and sufficient fuel.
 They must be aware of mains failure and restoration status so that they can start and stop as appropriate.
 This status information is usually supplied by signals from an Automatic Mains Failure (AMF) panel as shown in Fig.2.
 This shows arrangements not only for detection but also for switching to the standby generator and back during mains failure and restoration.